 Quick treatment minimizes heart muscle damage and can save your life!

 A heart attack occurs when the flow of blood through a coronary artery is completely blocked.
 Most of the time, a heart attack causes permanent damage to your heart muscle, which is why it's also called a myocardial infarction or MI.
 Myocardial means "heart muscle," and infarction means "tissue death".

 Most heart attacks are caused by coronary artery disease (CAD), the buildup of a material called plaque in the coronary arteries.
-This buildup can eventually block the flow of blood in the artery, or cause blood clots that block the artery.
+This buildup can eventually block the flow of blood in the artery.
+Plaque buildup can also rupture, causing blood clots that block the artery.
 A less common cause of heart attack is a spasm in the artery.